PrestaShop/prestashop.github.io/news/_posts/releases/2021-10-06-prestashop-1-7-8-0-available.md

 ## Known issues

-All the major bugs have been fixed, and [the remaining minor ones](https://github.com/PrestaShop/PrestaShop/issues?q=is%3Aissue+milestone%3A1.7.8.1+is%3Aopen) will be fixed in the upcoming 1.7.8.1 patch release.
+All the major regressions have been fixed, and [the remaining minor ones](https://github.com/PrestaShop/PrestaShop/issues?q=is%3Aissue+milestone%3A1.7.8.1+is%3Aopen) are expected to be fixed in the upcoming 1.7.8.1 patch release.

 ## Acknowledgments